These are the best places to travel this summer

-There's plenty to do on a visit to Taipei – you could be admiring spectacular views over the city, experiencing the very best foods in the legendary night markets or learning all about Taiwan's history and culture in its many temples and memorial halls.
+There's plenty to do on a visit to Taipei – you could be admiring spectacular views over the city, experiencing the legendary night markets or learning all about Taiwan's history and culture in its many memorial halls.
+There's a new experience around every corner, from unfamiliar street food to soaring temples.

-1. Take a hike in the wilderness surrounding the city
+1. Take a hike, or taste some tea, in the wilderness surrounding the city

 Taipei is a city surrounded by forested mountains and reaching the lush tracts of wilderness from the city center is surprisingly easy.
 The route I like best is the spectacular Jinmianshan Trail.
 It starts just a short walk from Xihu Station and connects with a large number of other trails, which means you can opt to hike for as little or as long as you like.
 But the most popular hiking route has to be the Xiangshan Trail weaving up the side of Elephant Mountain, which nudges right up against the city center.

-Planning tip: The Xiangshan Trail is a one-hour circular route and you’ll be rewarded with breathtaking views over the city and of the Taipei 101 tower.
+Planning tip: The Xiangshan Trail is a 1-2 hour circular route and you’ll be rewarded with breathtaking views over the city and of the Taipei 101 tower.

 2. Admire the rarities at the National Palace Museum